 4.1.
-APPOINTMENT AND REPLACEMENT (pursuant to Article 123-bis, paragraph 1 letter l) TUF)
+APPOINTMENT AND REPLACEMENT (pursuant to Article 123-bis, paragraph 1 letter l), TUF)

 Pursuant to the Bylaws, the Company is managed by a Board of Directors comprised of between 7 and 13 members, who hold office for a period of no more than three financial years and are eligible for re-election.
-The members of the Board of Directors must meet the requirements for competence, integrity and independence set out by applicable law.
-To this end, it should be noted that the Bylaws do not contain any additional provisions on the requirements necessary for the recruitment of Directors.
+The members of the Board of Directors must meet the requirements for professionalism, integrity and independence set out by applicable law.
+To this end, it should be noted that the Bylaws do not contain any additional provisions on the requirements necessary for the appointment of Directors.

-At least one of the Directors - or two if the Board of Directors has more than seven members - must meet the independence requirements applying to Statutory Auditors under Article 148, paragraph 3, TUF.
+As prescribed by the TUF, at least one of the Directors - or two if the Board of Directors has more than seven members - must meet the independence requirements applying to Statutory Auditors under Article 148, paragraph 3, TUF.
 The Directors' term in office shall expire on the date of the Shareholders' Meeting called to approve the financial statements for the last financial year of their term.

-In compliance with the provisions introduced in TUF, the Company has adopted a slate voting mechanism for the appointment of Directors, in order to allow, where possible, the election of Directors by minority shareholders.
-The appointment of the Board of Directors takes place on the basis of slates submitted by the outgoing Board of Directors and/or by those shareholders who, alone or together with other shareholders, hold shares representing at least 2% of the share capital eligible to vote at the Ordinary Shareholders' Meeting, or such lower percentage established by law or regulation.
-In compliance with CONSOB Decision 19499 on 28 January 2016, the minimum shareholding requirement for submitting candidate slates for 2016 is 1%.
+In compliance with the provisions introduced in TUF, the Company has adopted a slate voting system for the appointment of Directors, in order to allow, where possible, the election of Directors by minority shareholders.
+The appointment of the Board of Directors takes place on the basis of slates submitted by the outgoing Board of Directors and/or by those shareholders who, alone or together with other shareholders, hold shares representing at least 2% of the share capital eligible to vote at the ordinary Shareholders' Meeting, or such lower percentage established by law or regulation.
+In compliance with CONSOB Resolution 19856 of 25 January 2017, the minimum shareholding requirement for submitting candidate slates for 2017 is 1%.

-Candidate slates must be filed at the Company's registered offices at least twenty-five days before the date set for the Shareholders' Meeting.
+Candidate slates must be filed at the Company's registered offices at least twentyfive days before the date set for the Shareholders' Meeting.
 Together with each slate, within the aforementioned term, the statements with which each candidate accepts candidacy must be filed, including any indications of their candidacy as Independent Director, and their curriculum vitae.

-The slate voting mechanism shall not apply if it is necessary to replace vacated Directors during their term in office.
+The slate voting system shall not apply if it is necessary to replace vacated Directors during their term in office.

 Procedures for the submission of slates, for holding elections, for voting and for the replacement of directors who vacate office during their mandate are in the Bylaws.

-Below is an extract from Article 14 of the Bylaws concerning the methods for creating and filing slates for appointing Board of Directors candidates.
+Below is an extract from Article 14 of the Bylaws concerning the methods for creating and filing slates of candidates for appointing Board of Directors members.

 "...
-The Board of Directors shall be appointed, in compliance with currently applicable regulations on gender balance and pursuant to the following paragraphs, based on slates submitted by shareholders wherein each candidate shall be listed with a sequential number.
+The Board of Directors shall be appointed, in compliance with currently applicable regulations in relation to the balance of genders, on the basis of slates presented in accordance with the following paragraphs.
+The candidates in the slate must be listed with a progressive number.